JamesNZL/notion-oauth-pkce/README.md

 ## Licence

-The source code of this repository is licenced under MIT.
+The source code of this repository is licensed under MIT.